ccp-eva/btg2024/README.md

 ### Installation

 Please install Anaconda and VSCode in advance.
-We advise using a 64-bit computer with GPU and CUDA drivers.
+We advise using a 64-bit computer with GPU, CUDA drivers and 100Gb of free hard disk space.

 #### Anaconda